HungChien/face-ai-project/docs/landmark_detection_alignment.md

 ## 4.2 Dataset Plan: 300W or COFW

-The internship requirement asks for training on 300W or COFW.
+The landmark pipeline supports supervised training on 300W or COFW.
 These datasets are not currently present in `data/raw`, so this project provides dataset-check and training entry scripts first.

 Expected 300W-style structure: